 The bone-in chicken thighs are seared to golden perfection and then they're lightly brushed with a honey mustard sauce just before they go into the oven.
 The Brussels sprouts, bacon, and pear combination make a fabulous side dish, and everything is cooked together in one large skillet or sheet pan.

 24 Brussels sprouts

-- 5 tablespoons extra-virgin olive oil (divided)
+5 tablespoons extra-virgin olive oil, divided

-6 chicken thighs (with bone and skin)
+6 chicken thighs, with bone and skin

-- 2 tablespoons honey
+2 tablespoons honey

-- 2 tablespoons Dijon mustard
+2 tablespoons Dijon mustard

-Heat the oven to 400 F.
+Gather the ingredients.
+Preheat the oven to 400 F.